Dragos-U/Ema/README.md

 # Ema
 Event Management System

 Our project helps local communities to organize events throughout the year such as: workshops, seminars, social gatherings, parties and so on.
+It allows event attendees to filter events and register.

-The project uses :
+The project uses:
 > Java 17
 > SpringBoot 3.1.4
 > PostgreSQL